-- Find about the THD – total harmonic distortion – and its magnitude on each frequency.
+- Find the THD – total harmonic distortion – and its magnitude on each frequency.

-- You’ll learn if the distortion levels aren’t in line with relevant codes and requirements.
+- You’ll learn if the distortion levels align with relevant codes and requirements.

-- It’s possible to measure any harmonic indices to ensure they meet the standard.
+- Measuring any harmonic indices to ensure they meet the standard is possible.